DylanRitchings/book-reviewer-old/README.md

 * ...

 ## Overview
 The goal of this project was to create a simple CRUD (create, read, update, delete) web app.
-I have created a simple website that allows users to upload books and post reviews about them.
+I have created a  website where users cab upload books and post reviews about them.
 The users can also edit or delete their reviews.

 ## Technologies
 Project created using: